CounterpartyXCP/Documentation/Basics/FAQ-SmartContracts.md

 XCP is “burned” (destroyed) when smart contracts are executed, to essentially pay the network for their execution.
 However, unlike ETH, the supply of XCP is fixed.
 Due to this, for a given smart contract execution, the amount of XCP consumed will slowly decrease as the supply in existence shrinks.
 This will ensure that the amount of XCP never goes to zero.

+### How is this different than Rootstock?

+* The Counterparty EVM will operate on Bitcoin mainnet, while Rootstock runs on a sidechain.
+* Counterparty uses proven technology (i.e. embedded consensus) that has been in use for > 2.5 years on mainnet.
+Sidechains are very new and expirimental.
+* Rootstock utilizes merged mining and federated pegs in their model.
+Both of these have a variety of possible issues with them.
+* Counterparty is a non-profit effort, Rootstock is commercial (and indeed the commercial entity will be taxing a percentage of gas used to operate the network).
+* On the positive side for Rootstock, their use of a sidechain (if successful) could lead to considerably higher transaction throughput than Bitcoin mainnet.
+However, if sidechains successfully work out, there’s no reason Counterparty can’t adopt them as well, using the same embedded consensus approach as on mainnet, with much faster block times.

 ### Are my Counterparty assets at risk of any issue with a smart contract?

 Not if you don’t send those funds to the smart contract (which allows it to control the funds via its code).